GALAS LGBTQ+ Armenian Society: United States Census

+In an interview with The 19th, GALAS President Erik Adamian stated, "If you think about the number of Armenians here, and how many of us are queer, we are certain that with proper data gathering and census information we would be able to have access to a different level of information in terms of how large our community actually is, and how far and wide it reaches."

+California State Data

+GALAS has endorsed California State Assembly bill AB 2763, commonly referred to as the California MENA Inclusion Act, which would require the State of California to add a distinct MENA (Middle Eastern and North African) category for all state data and agencies.

+Armenian Diaspora Survey

+GALAS has provided assistance to the researchers at the Calouste Gulbenkian Foundation's Armenian Diaspora Survey in collecting data pertaining to LGBTQI Armenians in the United States.
+The report, published in May 2023, suggests that Armenian Americans, particularly under the age of 35, are supportive of LGBTQI inclusion in the Armenian community.

 Safe spaces

 GALAS hosts safe spaces for discussion and understanding amongst LGBTQ+ Armenians and their communities.

+The organization supports the expansion of interim housing for the transgender/non-binary community, and encourage further development of permanent housing, and has voiced support for County-operated shelters in the San Fernando Valley.

 Soorj Session

 Since 2018, GALAS has hosted its ongoing "Soorj Session" events, which are guided roundtable conversations between LGBTQ+ Armenians, their parents, families and friends to explore understanding and acceptance of LGBTQ+ identities and individuals.
 These conversations are facilitated by mental health and social work professionals through the sharing of coffee (սուրճ).
 Due to significant demand, Soorj Sessions are now a regular GALAS program, held every other month.
 While the event was initially envisioned as youth-focused, organizers soon realized that parents and allies were also in need of the program.

 Educational resources

 GALAS educates the community about LGBTQ+ issues for advancement and safety through presentation, collaborations, and expertise.

+Higher education

+In May 2023, as part of Glendale Community College's Pride Week, GALAS hosted a panel discussion.
+Panelists shared their stories and provided insight in how to best support LGBTQ+ Armenians.

 Leadership development

 GALAS provides annual scholarships for LGBTQ+ Armenian and opportunities to for leadership advancement.

 Scholarships

 For nearly all of the organization's history, GALAS has offered academic scholarships to undergraduate and graduate students.